tlukasiewicz89/wimHofApp/README.md

 # wimHofApp repo

 **justBreathe** is a custom breath work application inspired by the Wim Hof method.
-It guides you through dynamic breathing sessions, allowing for custom retention times.
-It also lets you save your rounds and view them.
+It guides you through a dynamic breathing session, allowing for custom retention times.
+It also lets you save your rounds and view them after you are done.

 ## Run justBreathe in development using CLI